DevX121/crypto-clipper/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------
-A GUI based builder for making custom crypto stealing malware GUI AND MALWARE DESIGNED FOR WINDOWS COMPUTERS - ANY OTHER SYSTEM WONT RUN video guide - click takes to youtube video link
+A GUI based builder for making custom crypto stealing malware GUI AND MALWARE DESIGNED FOR WINDOWS COMPUTERS
 -------------------------------------------------------------------------------------------------------------------------------------------------------

 written with customtkinter, CTkToolTip and hPyT